johnpenny/homebridge.owntone.virtualradio/README.md

 ## Anticipated Questions & Answers
 - Q: Can I use this to make OwnTone on/off switches for my rooms, then use the web UI to play anything I want?
     - A: Yes; You can name the 'Virtual Radios' anything you want and use them only for OwnTone output control
-- Q: Can I use these BBC Radio playlists from anywhere?
+- Q: Can I use these BBC Radio playlists from outside the UK?
-    - A: I do not know, try it.
-Only a couple of stations have notes about geo-locking.
-I recommend 'Radio Four' and 'Radio Six Music' if you do try them
+    - A: There is an international playlist in the examples file.
+Please let me know if it does not work from outside the UK.
+Note that it is lower quality than the UK streams.
 - Q: Does this mess up my OwnTone queue?
     - A: It should not, if it does please report it to me.
 It places the stream track in the next queue slot and skips to it, so it should not cause issues
 - Q: Can you add playlist/artist/genre/album stations?